WA6YDQ/dbasic/Readme.txt

 --- Usage Notes ---

-You may get slightly differing results when calculating defined functions vs calculating directly.
-I believe this is due to rounding errors in the floating point routines of the clib libraries.
+You may get slightly differing results when calculating using defined functions vs calculating directly.
+This is due to rounding errors in the floating point routines of the clib libraries.
-More investigation is needed.

-There are no fixed array sized for dim'd numeric arrays. dim a(1e6) is perfectly OK.
-Limits are based on system/virtual memory.